FinReporting: An Agentic Workflow for Localized Reporting of Cross-Jurisdiction Financial Disclosures: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We presented \model, an agentic workflow for cross-jurisdiction financial reporting.
-By canonicalizing heterogeneous filings into a unified IS/BS/CF representation and decomposing processing into auditable stages with explicit verification signals, \model addresses practical frictions in global financial analysis.
-Unlike free-form LLM extraction pipelines, the LLM is used as a constrained verifier that repairs outputs only when evidence is sufficient, otherwise deferring to review.
-This design enables transparent cross-market reporting, surfaces aggregation or mapping anomalies, and provides a scalable, auditable infrastructure that reduces reliance on manual data curation and mitigates hidden structural errors in downstream models.
+By canonicalizing heterogeneous filings into a unified IS/BS/CF representation and decomposing processing into auditable stages with explicit verification signals, \model addresses key frictions in global financial analysis.
+Unlike free-form LLM extraction pipelines, \model uses the LLM as a constrained verifier, repairing outputs only when sufficient evidence is available and deferring uncertain cases to human review.
+This design enables transparent cross-market reporting, surfaces aggregation and mapping anomalies, and provides a scalable, auditable infrastructure that reduces reliance on manual data curation and mitigates hidden structural errors downstream.

-Future work will expand jurisdiction coverage and enrich the canonical ontology to capture long-tail taxonomy variations, extend verification to footnotes and segment disclosures, and strengthen cross-statement, cross-period, and noisy-PDF robustness.
+Future work will expand jurisdiction coverage and enrich the canonical ontology to capture long-tail taxonomy variations, extend verification to footnotes and segment disclosures, and improve robustness across statements, periods, and noisy PDFs.